makew0rld/amfora/README.md

 - [x] Bookmarks
 - [x] Download pages and arbitrary data
 - [x] Theming
-- [ ] Search in pages with <kbd>Ctrl-F</kbd>
+- [ ] Subscribe to RSS and Atom feeds and display them
+  - Subscribing to page changes, similar to how Spacewalk works, will also be supported
 - [ ] Emoji favicons
   - See `gemini://mozz.us/files/rfc_gemini_favicon.gmi` for details
 - [ ] Stream support
-- [ ] Full mouse support
-- [ ] Table of contents for pages
 - [ ] Full client certificate UX within the client
   - Create transient and permanent certs within the client, per domain
   - Manage and browse them
   - Similar to [Kristall](https://github.com/MasterQ32/kristall)
   - https://lists.orbitalfox.eu/archives/gemini/2020/001400.html
+- [ ] Table of contents for pages
-- [ ] Subscribe to RSS and Atom feeds and display them
+- [ ] Search in pages with <kbd>Ctrl-F</kbd>
-  - Subscribing to page changes, similar to how Spacewalk works, will also be supported
 - [ ] Support Markdown rendering
 - [ ] History browser